Curriculum

 German language course 5

-* These modules are offered at all three partner Institutions where students can spend the second semester.
+* These modules are offered at the two partner Institutions where students can spend the second semester.
 By offering a partly uniform programme, Semester 3 and Semester 4 can build on specific knowledge regardless of the student's place of study during Semester 2.

 Third Semester